 Homecoming is generally held in early to mid October, or sometimes late September.

-Its main purpose is welcoming back the alumni of a school however additionally many Homecomings are also based around a game of American football.
+Its main purpose is welcoming back the alumni of a school.
+Additionally, many Homecomings are also based around a game of American football.

-Normally a whole week is taken up with Homecoming and you can check the schedule for your Homecoming on your School/College website.
+Normally a whole week is taken up with Homecoming.
+You can check the schedule for your Homecoming on your School/College website.

 What is Homecoming court?